medialab/keyfayqua/README.md

 > By selecting the French language, you'll be asked if you have already downloaded a Hopsparser model and where you've stored it.
 If you do not have a Hopsparser model, the script will download one for you.
 The default model is the [`Flaubert` model for Spoken french](https://zenodo.org/record/7703346/files/UD_all_spoken_French-flaubert.tar.xz?download=1) and the default download location is in this repository at `./hopsparser_model/UD_all_spoken_French-flaubert/`.
 Upon repeated uses of the `parse` command on French-language corpora, you can provide this path to the downloaded model, or the path to wherever you've moved the model.
 If you want to use another of the Hopsparser models, you can download it yourself and provide the path when prompted after calling the `parse` command.

 Upon completion or exit of the `parse` command, the CSV file to which the program had been writing each text document's annotations will be compressed using Gzip.
-The out-file is expected to be very large despite having only 4 columns:
+The out-file is expected to be very large despite having only 3 columns:

 1. an identifier for the text document, given with the option `--id-col`
-2. the original text, given with the option `--text-col`
-3. the version of the text that was parsed
+2. the version of the text that was parsed
-4. the CoNLL-formatted string
+3. the CoNLL-formatted string

 #### Pre-processing